51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 ### Pipeline

 By default, Pipeline will clean up the Flow Elements it contains.
-However, there must be an option to disable this behavior.
+However, there MUST be an option to disable this behavior.

 This is needed for scenarios where single elements are added to multiple Pipelines.
-In this case, the user must take responsibility for cleanup of Flow Element resources.
+In this case, the user will take responsibility for cleanup of Flow Element resources.
 This should be made clear in comments and documentation around the use of this option.